mp3284 at columbia.edu

 Yuki is interested in the genetics of behavioral evolution.
 He has an undergraduate degree in Biology from University of Tokyo (2015) where he studied genes underlying aggressive behavior in beetles for his undergraduate thesis.
 He is currently a Masters student in the Dept. of Ecology, Evolution and Environmental Biology at Columbia, working on the genetics and genomics of behavioral variation in an Asian beetle with Dr. Dustin Rubenstein.
 In the Przeworski lab, he currently works as a research assistant.

 pm2730 at columbia.edu

 Priya has an undergraduate degree in Computer Engineering from University of Mumbai and M.S. in Bioinformatics from George Washington University.
 She received her Ph.D.
 (2013) in Genetics from Harvard University (advised by David Reich and Nick Patterson).
 During her dissertation, she developed novel methods and approaches for analyzing genomic data to learn about population history, particularly focusing on populations of mixed ancestry such as West Eurasians and South Asians.
-During her postdoc, Priya is interested in investigating meiotic recombination and germline mutation in humans.
+For her postdoc, Priya has been investigating mutation and recombination processes in primates and their use as molecular clocks.

 Hakhamanesh has an undergraduate degree in Polymer Engineering from Tehran Polytechnic (2010) and M.S. in Macromolecular Materials from Royal Institute of Technology, KTH (2012).
 He is currently a Ph.D. student in the Department of Biological Sciences at Columbia University.
 Previously at Columbia, he developed models of membrane fusion during neurotransmitter release before becoming interested in evolutionary genetics.
 He now works on natural selection in contemporary humans.